swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 ### Documentation Generation

-We would like to establish a standard for package documentation and provide tools for automatically presenting that documentation.
+We would like to establish a standard for documenting packages and provide tools for automatically generating that documentation.

 Package maintainers would be encouraged to adequately document their packages, and to provide their documentation in a standardized manner.
-A package index could, as part of the submission process, generate documentation to be served statically alongside the package.
+In addition, a package index could, as part of the submission process, served generated documentation alongside the package.

 ### Cross-Platform Packages